muensmedia/testaufgabe/README.md

 - The Github workspace should open itself.
 - Github Codespace opens, *this can take some minutes 😳.
 Please be patient.
 Maybe grab some snacks...*
 - There should be some text in the terminal saying "Running postStartCommand...".
 Don't worry about it.
-It will run aslong as the Codespace is active.
+It will run as long as the Codespace is active.
 You know it's done loading as soon as you see a blue circle next to "PORTS" with a number in the center of it.
-- [ ] The instructions should open themself in a nice Preview.
-If not open the "README.md" file and then look for the window with a magnyfing glass looking symbol in the top right corner.
+- [ ] The instructions should open themself in a nice preview.
+If not, open the "README.md" file and then look for the window with a magnyfing glass looking symbol in the top right corner.
 - [ ] Continue with the instructions in your Github programming environment.

 ## 3.)
 Change copyright
 Your Tic-tac-toe webapp consists of a frontend and backend part.
 As frontend, we use a tool called `Swagger`, so we can try out APIs with a graphical interface.
-Swagger is already open, as you open Github's programming environment.
+Swagger is already open, as you open Githubs programming environment.
 - [ ] To open Swagger click on "PORTS" you will find it in the terminal next to the text "Terminal".
 - [ ] Now you can see an open port called "Laravel (80)" next to the portname there is a link.
 Hover over it and click the browser icon.
 The page that opens up now is your web interface.
 Keep it open you will need it!
 As backend, we use a [PHP-App](https://www.php.net/manual/en/), based on the framework [Laravel](https://laravel.com/docs/9.x).

-We have prepared a function that displays this games' copyright. ©️
+We have prepared a function that displays this game's copyright. ©️

 **Try this API method to display the game's copyright:**
 - [ ] In Swagger, click on `/copyright`.